fabien-marty/smartjob/docs/explanation/how-it-works.md

 ## The (mostly) unified way

-We try to keep a unified way of dealing with CloudRun jobs and Vertex AI custom jobs.
+We try to keep a unified way of dealing with CloudRun jobs, Vertex AI custom jobs and (local) Docker jobs.

 ### Concepts